ajprogramdev/HoverColorGrid/README.md

 # Functions:
- ..* createGrid(size): Argument used to determine the size of the grid and creates it.
+ ### createGrid(size): Argument used to determine the size of the grid and creates it.
        ..*The display of the children is 'Grid'.
        ..*The grid id is #grid-build.
             calls:createChildBoxes(size);
                     getWhiteColor();
+ ### createChildBoxes(size):
-..* createChildBoxes(size): Argument used to determine the amount of divs to be created.
+                     ..* Argument used to determine the amount of divs to be created.
                     *Each div gets a class named .div-hover.
                     *Each div is appended to the #grid-build.
+### clearGrid():
-..* clearGrid(): Takes no arguments,removes #grid-build's children till empty.
+                      Takes no arguments,removes #grid-build's children till empty.

+### generateRandomColors():
-..* generateRandomColors():Takes no arguments, sets random color by event, 'mouseover' on all
+            Takes no arguments, sets random color on 'mouseover' on all .div-hover items.
-                        .div-hover items.
+### getWhiteColor():
-..* getWhiteColor(): Takes no arguments, sets primary color by event, 'mouseover' on all
+     Takes no arguments, sets primary color on, 'mouseover' on all .div-hover items.
-                .div-hover items.

 # Assets: